A Love-Hate Relationship

 Like an irreparable matrimony, the game and I had reached our limits.
 The kind, though promising, loses something invaluable along the way.
 Where no amount of mental framing could rekindle the passion, no amount of dedication could rectify the relationship.
 I just had to move on.

-"People don't know what they want until you show it to them"
+People don't know what they want until you show it to them

+The most important lesson I've learned from playing Gears of War is that genuine feedback and a genuine effort to respond to feedback do not always facilitate an evolution.
 Fans and focus groups are great at addressing what they like and don't like when it concerns isolated facts, but not so great at communicating why said facts matter in the context of a particular game dynamic nor in the context of their core values.
-It is insight into the player's core values, an understanding of the dynamics at large, and an intuition of the future that empowers designers to wield feedback effectively.
-In simply meeting the demands of a fanbase, you are always one step behind in truly pleasing them.
+It is insight into the player's core values, an understanding of the dynamics at large, and intuition that empowers designers to wield feedback effectively.
+In simply meeting the demands of a fanbase, you are always one step behind in seeing the game's potential.